liaoherui/GDmicro/README.md

 feature_importance.txt
 ----------------------
 This file contains the identified biomarkers information.
 All features are ranked by the importance in the descending order.

+  ## -Contact-

+ If you have any questions, please email us: heruiliao2-c@my.cityu.edu.hk